Qwiko/nextbox-ui-plugin/README.md

 A topology visualization plugin for [NetBox](https://github.com/netbox-community/netbox) powered by [NextUI](https://developer.cisco.com/site/neXt/) Toolkit.
 Netbox v3.3.0+ is required.

+## Notice
+**This plugin is being rebuild, please message me if you would like to see a specific functionality**

 # Installation

 General installation steps and considerations follow the [official guidelines](https://netbox.readthedocs.io/en/stable/plugins/).